Pritzwalk: History

 Pritzwalk obtained municipal status in 1256.
+From 1815 to 1945, Pritzwalk was part of the Prussian Province of Brandenburg.
 Nearly all the buildings in the town centre were destroyed by a fire in 1821.
 The Town Hall was built in a classicist style 1829.
-On 15th March 1945 many houses around the railway station were destroyed by a heavy explosion during an air raid when a munition train exploded after it had been hit by bombs.
+On 15 March 1945 many houses around the railway station were destroyed by a heavy explosion during an air raid when a munition train exploded after it had been hit by bombs.
+From 1952 to 1990, Pritzwalk was part of the Bezirk Potsdam of East Germany.
 In the fifties many new residential buildings were erected.

 Sights

 Saint Nikolai Church was founded around 1250.
 In 1451 it was enlarged and transformed into a large gothic hall church.
 During the fire which destroyed most of the town in 1821 the church was heavily damaged.
 It was rebuilt in built in a neogothic style at the end of the 19th century.
 Its tower dating from 1882 has a height of 72 metres.
 The Town Hall was built in a classicist style 1829.

 After the fire many houses were rebuilt in a traditional style.
 Several streets are worth a visit, e.g. Schützenstraße with its half-timbered houses.
-Many houses built in Art nouveau or Gründerzeit style as well as buildings dating from the fifties were renovated after the reunification of Germany, e.g. in Hagenstraße.
+Many houses built in Art Nouveau or Gründerzeit style as well as buildings dating from the fifties were renovated after the reunification of Germany, e.g. in Hagenstraße.
 The Railway Station dates from 1955.
 The former railway station had been destroyed by a heavy explosion following an air raid in 1945.

+The Library inaugurated in 1978 and the Kulturhaus (Cultural Centre), inaugurated in 1959 and named after Erich Weinert, a communist writer, represent the style of Socialist realism.
+The Library obtained the official title of a monument of Cultural heritage in 1999.

 The old town centre is surrounded by parks and meadows which are remnants of a medieval defense system of moats and mounds.
-A part of the medieval wall is left with a shottower in the northeast of the centre.
+A part of the medieval wall, which was built in the 14th century, is left with a shottower in the northeast of the centre.

 Many villages which were incorporated into Pritzwalk have old village churches worth a visit, e.g. Sarnow.